Windfisch/analog-synth/README.md

-The control logic and its firmware is currently based upon a STM32F103 based *"blue pill"* board, which can be sourced for less than 2 EUR from your favourite chinese seller.
-Previous versions were developed for the [STM32F411 discovery board](https://www.st.com/en/evaluation-tools/32f411ediscovery.html), which should still work after adjusting the Makefile.
+The control logic and its firmware is currently based upon a STM32F103 based *"blue pill"* board, which can be sourced for less than 2 EUR from your favourite chinese seller. ([Note](bluepill.md): look for those boards with a rectangular white reset switch, not a flat round one.)
+Previous versions were developed for the
+[STM32F411 discovery board](https://www.st.com/en/evaluation-tools/32f411ediscovery.html),
+which should still work after adjusting the Makefile.